← All examples

 What order should I install energy upgrades in Australian Capital Territory?

 The optimal sequence is: 1.
-Electric Vehicle, 2.
-Solar + Battery, 3.
-Insulation, 4.
-Heat Pump Hot Water (gas switch), 5.
-Draught Sealing, 6.
+Draught Sealing, 2.
+Insulation, 3.
+Solar + Battery, 4.
+Electric Vehicle, 5.
+Heat Pump Hot Water (gas switch), 6.
 Reverse Cycle Heating, 7.
 Induction Cooktop, 8.
 Smart Home Energy Management.
 Each step is calculated after accounting for the energy changes from previous upgrades, so the order matters.

 See what the calculator recommends for your home